Air Purifier Buying Guide

 - Pre-Filters remove pet hair and other large particles prior to primary filtration and come with nearly all air purifiers.
 Most

-prefilters are either foam or some sort of non-woven nylon, and some have electrostatic properties to increase filtration.
+prefilters are either foam or some sort of non-woven polyester, and some have electrostatic properties to increase filtration.
 Look for

 prefilters with activated carbon.
 This type of prefilter will not only trap large particles but also adsorb odors and smoke.
 Regularly changing